 Convert Foot-pound Force to Calories (15 °C) (ft⋅lbf to cal (15 °C))

-Foot-pound Force (ft⋅lbf) and Calories (15 °C) (cal (15 °C)) are both units of length.
+Foot-pound Force (ft⋅lbf) and Calories (15 °C) (cal (15 °C)) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert foot-pound force to calories (15 °c).
-This free online calculator tool makes it simple and easy to perform the conversion from ft⋅lbf to cal (15 °C).
+This free online calculator tool makes it simple and easy to perform the conversion from ft⋅lbf unit to the cal (15 °C) unit.

 One Foot-pound Force is equal to 0.323932146697 Calories (15 °C).